calabash-mafia/usaddress/README.md

   ```

 ## How to use this development code (for the nerds)
-usaddress uses [parserator](https://github.com/datamade/parserator), a library for making and improving probabilistic parsers - specifically, parsers that use [python-crfsuite](https://github.com/tpeng/python-crfsuite)'s implementation of conditional random fields.
-Parserator allows you to train the usaddress parser's model (a .crfsuite settings file) on labeled training data, and provides tools for adding new labeled training data.
+usaddress uses [parserator](https://github.com/datamade/parserator), a library for making and improving probabilistic parsers - specifically, parsers that use [crfsuite](https://github.com/chokkan/crfsuite)'s implementation of conditional random fields.
+Parserator allows you to train the usaddress parser's model (a .crf settings file) on labeled training data, and provides tools for adding new labeled training data.

 ### Building & testing the code in this repo